zoeLub/jDeas-Code-Editor/README.md

 ---
 ## Description

 jDeas is a text editor with a modern UI design.
-It's capable of running java and html files.
+It currently supports html, css, text, and java files.
+It provides java and html syntax highlighting, It's capable of running java and html files.

 ## Technologies